* Keith Kendrick * John Adams *

 The Druids separated in the early 1970s.
 Mick Hennessy joined Roaring Jelly, Keith Kendrick went on to a varied career as a full time folkie, Judi Longden disappeared into media land and Dave Broughton went up to the northern tip of Scotland, Caithness, where he continues practising to be a fine fiddler.
 JA went on to join Muckram Wakes.

-The Druids reformed briefly in 1995 for an appearance at Sidmouth International Festival and again in 2017 for a short recording session to contribute two tracks on a CD tribute to Trevor Crozier, to be released by Epona Records of Manchester.
+The Druids reformed briefly in 1995 for an appearance at Sidmouth International Festival and again in 2017 for a short recording session to contribute two tracks on a CD tribute to Trevor Crozier, released by Epona Records of Manchester.